bo-yang/bo-yang.github.io/_posts/2016-07-05-coredump-decode.md

 author: Bo Yang
 ---

 This is a summary of decoding Linux userspace process corefiles using GDB.
+For how to enable coredump in Linux, please refer to [HOWTO enable core-dumps](http://en.linuxreviews.org/HOWTO_enable_core-dumps).

 1. [Preparation](#prep)
 2. [Decode](#decode)